 Comcast, which is the dominant force among San Francisco’s internet providers has made no plans to introduce a fiber optic network.
 Officially, AT&T is planning to implement fiber infrastructure in the city, but its progress on similar projects elsewhere in the US has been very slow going.
 The other providers that serve San Francisco don’t have the means or motivation to put in a network that serves the entire municipality in place.

 The press and the online media in the United States had realized that the fast, reliable internet is necessary for improvements to various other essential public services.
-If we want to advance our efforts in healthcare, education, energy usage, and the growth of industry, strong internet connectivity is a prerequisite.
+If we want to advance our efforts in healthcare, education, energy usage, and the growth of the industry, strong internet connectivity is a prerequisite.
 Cities that have already installed fiber-optic networks, like Chattanooga, Tennessee, have seen a boom in jobs and local economic growth.
 Yet currently, only 95 communities in the US have city-wide fiber optics installed.

 Eight years ago, a report commissioned by the city of San Francisco suggested that a fiber network would be the best route to pursue.
 However, a previous attempt to offer citywide internet access ended in failure, so a great deal of preliminary research has been carried out over the last several years.